 At home, listening to my favorite radio station news (KFOG, Peter Finch).
 He said something about it, so I turned on the TV in time to watch the broadcast of the second plane.

-kimodb Premium Member about 1 year ago
+kimodb Premium Member over 1 year ago

 I was working in the County Courthouse here in East TN.
 We were in complete shock of course from the WTC crashes, then the Pentagon.
 Then we heard about the plane in Shanksville and I freaked out.
 Somerset County PA is my home county.
 Two of my uncles were painting an aunt’s house that morning, and Flight 92 came over the house.
 This got their attention because “my people” are not within any flight pattern.
 As the crow flies, the plane crashed 10-15 miles away.
 They probably saw it a minute or two before it crashed.
 Another uncle had a hunting camp in the woods next to the crash site.

-bestframeforward Premium Member about 1 year ago
+bestframeforward Premium Member over 1 year ago

 I was working at the time as a carpenter and laborer in upstate NY.
 My boss sent me from the site to the local lumber yard to pick up some materials.
 The first plane hit during the 10 minute drive.
 By the time I got to the yard, there was only one guy left working, and he was still clueless.
 He and I loaded up the truck, wondering where everyone went.
 When I got back to the job site, it was deserted.
 I finally found the guys in the main house, watching the owner’s TV.
 The second plane had hit a few moments before.